 Vetkoek originated with the Dutch settlers, back in the 17th Century.
-As they explored further and further away from Cape Town into the interior in their covered wagons, they had no fresh bread and they didn't have ovens to bake in.
-The alternative was to make deep fried dough balls instead.
-Filled with meat they made a quick and satisfying meal.
+As they explored further and further away from Cape Town into the interior in their covered wagons, the settlers had no fresh bread and they didn't have ovens to bake in.
+The alternative was to make deep-fried dough balls instead.
+Filled with meat they made a quick and satisfying (and very tasty) meal.

 Nowadays vetkoek is a popular South African dish.
 No self-respecting school or church fete would be complete without a Vetkoek stall.

 Vetkoek are normally filled with curried beef mince, but lamb would go really well with them.
 Try them with my lamb curry in pita, using vetkoek instead of pita bread.
 They would go down a treat at a barbeque, filled with sausage and smothered in chilli tomato sauce.

 You can also eat vetkoek smeared with butter and apricot jam (or honey, maple syrup, cheese, or anything else that takes your fancy).
 My daughter puts golden syrup on hers.